sketch-hq/SketchAPI/docs/pages/plugins-create-plugin.md

 ### Example

-This sample plugin contains two JavaScript files; `command.js` defines the handler invoked when the plugin's menu item is selected within Sketch, and `shared.js` contains code imported by `command.js` using `require`.
+This sample plugin contains two JavaScript files; `command.js` defines the handler invoked when the plugin’s menu item is selected within Sketch, and `shared.js` contains code imported by `command.js` using `require`.

 ```log
 .